ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 happens when you randomize Estus Shards and Undead Bone Shards.

-It's also possible to randomize the upgrade level of weapons and shields as well as their infusions (if they can have one), and there are settings that can make the randomized experience more convenient or more interesting, such as removing weapon requirements or auto-equipping whatever equipment you most recently received.
+It's also possible to randomize the upgrade level of weapons and shields as well as their infusions (if they can have one).
+Additionally, there are settings that can make the randomized experience more convenient or more interesting, such as removing weapon requirements or auto-equipping whatever equipment you most recently received.

 The goal is to find the four "Cinders of a Lord" items randomized in the multiworld and defeat the Soul of Cinder.